 Capacity: Approximately 170ml

-This is an yixing teapot made from the rarer red clay known as "zhuni."
+This teapot is made from original ore zhuni mined in Xiaomeiyao Yixing.
 As you can see from the photos, zhuni clay has a slight bumpy appearance.
 The clay will develop a shine from use.
-Zhuni clay is prized for its ability to preserve the full flavour and to concentrate the aroma of a tea.
-It is also the most difficult clay to fire as it is more likely to break during the process.
+Zhuni clay is prized for its ability to bring out the best flavours.
+It is also the most difficult clay to fire in the kiln as it is more likely to break during the process.

 Preparation Before Use

 Yixing Teapots should be prepared before using the first time.
 This is called "opening the pot".
 It removes the dust from firing the teapot.

 We recommend rinsing the teapot under warm water two or three times, then filling the teapot with boiling water and emptying it out two to three times.
 After this the teapot is ready for use.